MetaMask/metamask-docs/snaps/features/custom-ui/user-defined-components.md

 ## Return multiple elements

 A JSX expression can only contain a single root element.
-To return multiple elements, wrap them in a parent element, like `Box`.
-In the example above, we wrap the two `Row` elements in a `Box` element.
-Trying to return multiple elements without a parent element will result in a syntax error.
+To return multiple elements, wrap them in a parent element, such as `Box`.
+In the previous example, the two `Row` elements are wrapped in a `Box` element.
+Trying to return multiple elements without a parent element results in a syntax error:

 ```jsx title="WRONG-Insight.jsx"
 export const Insight = ({ from, to }) => {